-Make comfort food vegetarian with a delicious spiced bowl of tofu bolognese sauce over pasta.
+Make one of the most classic comfort foods vegetarian with a delicious spiced bowl of tofu bolognese sauce over pasta.

 If there’s one thing I crave every time we take a turn for chillier weather, it’s pasta.
 Red sauced, finished with a slick of glossy butter and studded generously with little braised bits of short rib or piggy things — or draped lazily around tender meatballs or glistening crumbles of spiced sausage.
 Praise the lord.
 It gets me every time.
 And if we’re telling stories (when are we not?), at least once a year I’ll be standing in line at the market when I catch a glimpse of unapologetically sexy meatballs on the cover of a food glossy and I’ve got to hop out of line and restock my basket accordingly.